nareshbhatia/bullsfirst-exercise/exercises/exercise-12-orders.md

   data in `/src/mocks/data/orders.json`.

 - Try out the orders tab in the app now.
 Does it work?
-Make sure that the numbers and dates are formatted as show in the Visual design.
+Make sure that the numbers and dates are formatted as shown in the Visual design.
 (Dates can be formatted based on your locale.)

+- Make sure that the Side, Type and Status columns show the correct case (not all upper case).
+You can use the supplied translations file the convert from the enumeration values to English strings (see `/code/src/graphql/translations.ts`).

 - Make sure that the date column can be filtered as a date object and not as a string. ag-Grid should show a calendar widget to set the date filter.